 System Component Quantity Watts Watts Subtotal

-ftServer 2500 or 4400 system x500

-ftServer 6200 system x850
+ftServer systems x650

 Storage enclosure х

-Fibre Channel switch х
+Fibre Channel switch [†] х

-User-supplied components [†]
+User-supplied components

 TOTAL B-SIDE POWER R

-† If you are using Fibre Channel switches to connect the systems to storage enclosures, include on this line the power requirements for the switch.
+[†] If you are using Fibre Channel switches to connect the systems to storage enclosures, include on this line the power requirements for a Fibre Channel switch.
 Two switches are required for fault-tolerant operation.
 Connect one switch to A-side power and the other switch to B-side power.

-Table 3-3.
+Table 2-3.
 Worksheet: Determining External Power Requirements